evekites/STM32_AstrumPCBPublic/005 AP ADC POTMETER polling/CONFIGURATION.md

 # Configuration

-The following settings are incorporated in the \*.ioc file for this project.

 - PINOUT & CONFIGURATION
   - CONNECTIVITY
-    - PC1 is set to ADC1_IN2, user label: POTMETER
+    - Set PC1 to ADC1_IN2, userlabel to POTMETER
-    - PC13 is set to GPIO_OUTPUT, user label: LED_RED
+    - Set PC13 to GPIO_OUTPUT, userlabel to LED_RED
   - ANALOG
     - ADC1
       - IN2: IN2 SINGLE-ENDED